aws/aws-sdk-php/CONTRIBUTING.md

 version change.
 * `enhancement` - For minor additive features or incremental sized changes.
 This will result in a patch version change.
+* `bugfix` - For minor changes that resolve an issue.
+This will result in a patch version change.
-* `bugfix` - For updates to guides and documentation files only.
+* `documentation` - For updates to guides and documentation files only.
 This will result in a patch version change.

 #### Changelog Categories